nizcse/MoviesApp/README.md

 ---

-This project was developed as part of an assignment to demonstrate skills in React Native and Redux.
+This project was developed to practice skills in React Native and Redux.